Interestingbytes/Interestingbytes/home.md

-# Home
+# Interesting Bytes - Home

-## this is the main page
+## A small site with useful information.
 ### where you can do stuff
-Like put a paragraph!!!

-How are you??

 | Links |
 |--|